anandmurugesan/home/index.md

 PhD, University of Maryland, College Park<br/>
 MA, Jawaharlal Nehru University, New Delhi<br/>
-B.Com., Bangalore University (St. Joseph's College)<br/>
+BCom, Bangalore University (St. Joseph's College)<br/>

 Born 1980, Bangalore, Indian citizenship

 ## Various and sundry

 You can find some pictures of fieldwork on our [Greening the Margin project](https://tizianacentofanti.wixsite.com/personalwebsite/gallery).
-Here is my sketch of a bestselling book my daughter recommended I read and I recommend you do; [it's a short read](https://www.charliemackesy.com/).
+Here is my sketch of a bestselling book my daughter recommended I read, and I recommend you do; [it's a short read](https://www.charliemackesy.com/).

 <img src="theboythemule.png" width="150" height="200" />